fa290/Road-Sense/README.md

 # Project Goal

-The main objective of this project is to build a reliable object detection system that can assist autonomous vehicles in understanding road environments.
+The main objective of this project is to build a reliable object detection system that can assist autonomous vehicles in understanding road environments

+@Abdallah4Z